Nudity, Body Odour, and Social Perception

 2.1 Sweat Composition

-Human sweat, produced primarily by eccrine glands, consists largely of water and electrolytes and is inherently odourless.
+Human sweat, produced primarily by eccrine glands, consists largely of water and electrolytes and is generally odourless.

 2.2 Role of Skin Microbiota

-Body odour emerges when sweat interacts with bacteria naturally present on the skin.
-These microorganisms metabolise components of sweat and produce volatile compounds responsible for odour.
-This process is more pronounced in areas with higher concentrations of apocrine glands, including the underarms, groin, and feet.
+Body odour may emerge when sweat interacts with bacteria naturally present on the skin.
+These microorganisms metabolise components of sweat and produce volatile compounds associated with odour.
+This process is more pronounced in areas with higher concentrations of apocrine glands.

 2.3 Determinants of Odour Formation